Sharvesh1208/Snack-Squad/README.md

-Here’s the full `README.md` content with your GitHub repository link added:

----

 # SnackSquad 🍕🍔🍟

 **SnackSquad** is a Kotlin-based mobile app designed for food enthusiasts who want a quick and easy way to order delicious snacks and meals.
 SnackSquad lets users browse through a variety of food options, check their order history, and earn rewards with every purchase!